smeier-spring/IC2023-Portfolio/README.md

 # How to get started - VSCode/Editing after forking:

-# Presentation will be on 7/12
+# Portfolio Information - PROJECT DUE ON 7/12
-Should be around 5 minutes
+Students will create a technical project during the Catapult summer program.
+The project is a portfolio website that will hopefully be something they will use in the future...think digital resume and a place to store and showcase all of the wonderful projects they build now and in the future!
+Aim for a 5 minute long presentation on your website.
+The Overall Winner will recieve a $500 giftcard for the best Portfolio!

-$500 for the best Portfolio!
+Read the Indy Portfolio Project Guidelines and Expectations for more

-Read the Indy Portfolio Project Guidelines and Expectations for more Link to Guidlines: https://docs.google.com/document/d/1fwEJszPqu8TUMH_cRxjSxehVqnTlpgD4sgW449wHzGQ/edit?usp=sharing
+Link to Guidlines: https://docs.google.com/document/d/1fwEJszPqu8TUMH_cRxjSxehVqnTlpgD4sgW449wHzGQ/edit?usp=sharing

 You can delete this README before your final commit if you want to.